fandahao17/Raspberry-Pi-DMA-Tutorial/README.md

 DMA 19: 2855359906
 ```

-We could see that the DMA accesses are done every microsecond, cool!
+We could see that the DMA accesses are done precisely every microsecond, cool!

 ## Final example: us-level GPIO monitoring